 The menstrual cycle lasts from the first day of a person’s period to the day before the next period arrives.
-To an extent, it is normal for someone’s cycle length to vary from month to month.
+To an extent, it is normal for a person’s cycle length to vary from month to month.

 In this article, we will look at what a normal period is, causes of a long or short cycle, and how someone can track the regularity of their cycle.